precice/precice.github.io/pages/docs/installation/installation-vm.md

 2. Start your terminal / command prompt and go to an empty directory.
 3. Run `vagrant init precice/precice-vm` to prepare the directory.
 4. Run `vagrant up` to download the box (~4GB) and start the system.

+You can then either use a full desktop (slower but more familiar), or connect to the VM in command-line mode via SSH (faster, can also start GUI).

+### Starting a full desktop

-5. Open VirtualBox: A new virtual machine should be running.
+Open VirtualBox: A new virtual machine should be running.
 Double-click to open its window.
 The login password in `vagrant`.

-Alternatively, you can connect to the vm while being able to use graphical applications using `vagrant ssh -- -Y`.

 After logging in, start a terminal (e.g. [terminator](https://gnome-terminator.org/)) from the applications menu.

+You can turn off the system normally from the GUI and start it again with `vagrant up`.
+Your data remains safe until you explicitly delete the VM.
+### Connecting to the VM via SSH

+You can connect to the vm via SSH while being able to also open graphical applications using `vagrant ssh -- -Y`.
+If you don't need any GUI, then `vagrant ssh` is also enough.

+### What's next?

 Now you are ready to [run your first simulation](quickstart.html)!
 You can find all the files you need on the Desktop (`~/Desktop/tutorials`).

-You can turn off the system normally from the GUI and start it again with `vagrant up`.

 Do you have any questions?
 Help us improve this also by asking on the [preCICE forum](https://precice.discourse.group/t/precice-demo-virtual-machine/748).